 Advertising costs are charged to expense as incurred.
-Advertising expense totaled \$10,140 during the year ended June 30, 2016.
+Advertising expense totaled \$10,225 and \$10,140 during the years ended June 30, 2017 and 2016, respectively.

 Income Taxes

 The Organization has qualified as a tax-exempt entity under Section 501(c)(3) of the Internal Revenue Code and therefore is not subject to federal income tax.
 Accordingly, no provision for income taxes has been made in the accompanying financial statements.